gomorpheus/morpheus-docs/administration/roles/role_permissions.rst

       :widths: auto
       :header-rows: 1

+      * - Permission Name
+        - Permission Options
+        - Feature Access
+        - Description
+        - Recommendations
+        - Tenant Role Recommendations
       * - Catalog (Formerly Service Catalog: Catalog)
         - None, Full
         - Determines access to |ProCat| and Catalog in the Service Catalog Persona view
         - The Catalog page displays the complete list of Catalog Items that can be ordered from the Service Catalog
         - This permission is recommended for users who will order items from the Service Catalog -
       * - Catalog: Dashboard (Formerly Service Catalog: Dashboard)
         - None, Read
         - Determines access to |ProCatDas| and Dashboard in Service Catalog Persona view
         - The Catalog Dashboard contains featured Catalog Items, recently-ordered Catalog items and Inventory items.
 The Catalog Dashboard is the default landing page for the Service Catalog Persona view
         - This permission is recommended for users who will use the Service Catalog -
       * - Catalog: Inventory (Formerly Service Catalog: Inventory)
         - None, Read
         - Determines access to |ProCatDas| and Dashboard in Service Catalog Persona view
         - The Inventory is the complete list of user-owned items provisioned from the Service Catalog
         - This permission is recommended for users who will use the Service Catalog and need to be able to view details on the items they've provisioned from the Catalog
         -

 - .. toggle-header:: :header: **Infrastructure Permission Options**